 - Never use the passive where you can use the active.

 - Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent.

 Keep both reports and meetings short.
 If you have staff that tends to take a long route to get to the point in meetings, remove the chairs from the room before the meeting.
 This thrust for brevity does not say that you should ignore pertinent information or skimp on the facts, it is merely to illustrate that there ways to keep the project ticking along well and at the same time cover all the important ground.

 - Encourage staff to get to the point quickly

-- to state the issue clearly and briefly
+- State the issue clearly and briefly

-- to suggest remedies and approaches.
+- Suggest remedies and approaches.